thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "This is a sentence with emphasized text."

-**Examples Note:** There is no discernible emphasis in any of the above examples, but the appropriate tag should still be used when applicable.
+**Examples Notes:** There is no discernible emphasis in any of the above examples, but the appropriate tag should still be used when applicable.

 <br>